qosdil/tt-fraudsters-suspender/README.md

 ### Suspend Fraudster Users

-This command will read the text file that we provide and then update each user's status to `DISABLED` on Cognito and in the database.
+This command will read the text file that we provide and then update each user's `Account status` to `Disabled` on Cognito and `is_enabled = FALSE` in the database.

 Command example:
 ```